cdapio/chaos-monkey/README.md

 >* rolling-restart <br/>
 >
 >Custom disruptions can be added by extending the Disruption class and then associating them with a service.
->A sample custom disruption can be found in CDAP ITN, major compact for hbase.
+>A custom disruption is started by calling ClusterDisruptor.disrupt(serviceName, disruptionName, actionArguments),
+>where disruptionName is set by the Disruption.getName() method.
+>Disruptions receive a collection of RemoteProcess based on the actionArguments, and can be used to execute commands
+>via ssh.
 To add a custom disruption to a service:
 >* {service}.disruptions - Class paths of custom disruptions, separated by commas

 **Initialize a service for Chaos Monkey** <br/>